c4goldsw/billboardPlacementTO/README.md

 A solution for determining the most optimal placement of location-based information maps throughout Toronto.

 ##The Team & Mentor
-**Chris Goldsworthy**: Chris is a third-year undergraduate Computer Sciecne student at the University of Toronto.
+**Chris Goldsworthy**: Chris is a third-year undergraduate Computer Science student at the University of Toronto.
 He has an interest in machine learning and will be focusing on ML for the remainder of his undergraduate education.

 **Danny Luo**: Danny is a third-year undergraduate Math and Physics student at the University of Toronto.
 He has a growing interest in data science and is actively teaching himself about the field.